Duluth Loop

 How does the Minnesota Public Utilities Commission make a decision on the final route?

-The Public Utilities Commission’s decision will be based on information provided in Minnesota Power’s route permit application, a document prepared by the Department of Commerce, and a report from a judge that will include testimony from stakeholders.
-The PUC will review and consider impacts to private properties and natural resources.
+The Public Utilities Commission’s decision was based on information provided in Minnesota Power’s route permit application, a document prepared by the Department of Commerce, and a report from a judge that included testimony from stakeholders.
+The PUC reviewed and considered impacts to private properties and natural resources.

 Will this project affect wildlife, streams, and recreation areas?